rodneyshupe/Cookbook/Recipes/Entrees/Pork/IndoorPulledPork.rst

    in brine, cover with plastic wrap, and refrigerate for 2 hours.
 2. While pork brines, combine mustard and remaining 2 teaspoons liquid smoke in small bowl; set aside.
 Combine black pepper, paprika, remaining 2 tablespoons sugar, remaining 2 teaspoons salt, and cayenne in second small bowl; set aside.
 Adjust oven rack to lower-middle position and heat oven to 325F.
 3. Remove pork from brine and dry thoroughly with paper towels.
 Rub mustard mixture over entire surface of each piece of pork.
 Sprinkle entire surface of each piece with spice mixture.
 Place pork on wire rack set inside foil-lined rimmed baking sheet.
-Place piece of parchment paper over pork, then cover with sheet of aluminum foil, sealing edges to prevent moisture from escaping.
+Lay piece of parchment paper over pork, then cover with sheet of aluminum foil, sealing edges to prevent moisture from escaping.
 Roast pork for 3 hours.
-4. Remove pork from oven; remove and discard foil and parchment.
+4. Remove pork from oven; discard foil and parchment.
 Carefully pour off liquid in bottom of baking sheet into fat separator and reserve for sauce.
 Return pork to oven and cook, uncovered, until well browned, tender, and internal temperature registers 200F on instant-read thermometer, about 1 1/2 hours.
 Transfer pork to serving dish, tent loosely with foil, and let rest for 20 minutes.
 5. To serve: Using 2 forks, shred pork into bite-sized pieces.
 Toss with 1 cup sauce and season with salt and pepper.
 Serve, passing remaining sauce separately.